-This weekend, families across America will be sitting down and giving thanks.
+Come autumn, a lot of families turn their thoughts to gratitude, with many sitting down and to give thanks.
 While Thanksgiving is a wonderful holiday, there are simple ways we can make gratitude a part of our family’s daily lives.

 Some days, life can be pretty overwhelming.
 Aside from the usual day-to-day of raising a family, holding down a job, and household chores, there are the inevitable challenges that life throws at us.
 An illness in the family, aging parents, job loss, and more are all struggles most of us will have to face at some point.
 But even during difficult times, somewhere, deep down, most of us know that there is much to be grateful for, which is good because gratitude helps us see beyond the little things to the bigger picture.
 When we take the time to feel grateful and to give thanks we become reenergized, more joyful, more resilient, and less negative.

 Passing onto our children the ability to have a sense of gratitude is important for their own well-being; it’s now believed that gratitude can unlock the secret to living a healthier, happier and more fulfilling life, and studies on gratitude have determined that a sense of thankfulness may be a building block for strong moral behaviour.

 Like so many things in life, what we do as parents will be reflected in our kids.
 The same goes for gratitude.
 So here are six suggestions on how to bring a sense of gratitude into your family’s life.

 - Keep a family gratitude journal of things you’re thankful for.
 It might be a chalk-board in your kitchen, or a book for everyone to write in.
 Or for young children it could be pictures they draw telling what they are thankful for.